ndrakos/blog/_posts/2022-08-25-Writing_my_own_IC_Code.md

 ### 3. Calculate Displacement Field

-The displacement field can be calculated from the density field (in fourier space)
+The displacement field can be calculated from the density field (in Fourier space)

 $$s = -i \dfrac{1}{D_+} \dfrac{k_{lmn}}{k^2{lmn}} \delta_{lmn}$$,